KevinNitroG/argocd-json-schema/README.md

 ---

-## Others
+## Additional Information

 ### Notes

-- Snippets for kubernetes and argocd in neovim with [kubernetes-schema-snippets.nvim](https://github.com/KevinNitroG/kubernetes-schema-snippets.nvim)
+- For Kubernetes and ArgoCD snippets in Neovim, see [kubernetes-schema-snippets.nvim](https://github.com/KevinNitroG/kubernetes-schema-snippets.nvim).
 - The tool [yannh/openapi2jsonschema](https://github.com/yannh/openapi2jsonschema) does not work with the `--kubernetes` argument.
 As a result, resource names include the version before the resource name.

-### Acknowledgement
+### Acknowledgements

 - <https://github.com/argoproj/argo-cd>
 - <https://github.com/yannh/kubernetes-json-schema>